ToolCity/FastReport/readme.md

 ![slack-report.png](./docs/slack-report.png)

-## How to use
+## Requirements

+1. Must have node installed v16 or above
+2. Must have redis installed, tool internally uses redis-smq.

+## Usage guide

+### Setup

-1. Create a `.env` file by copying contents from `sample.env` and provide the required env variables.
+- Create a `.env` file by copying contents from `sample.env` and provide the required env variables.
-2. Set the config for your website in the `store/index.ts` file, add the urls you want to test and set a baseline score for different urls based on devices, set alert config for email and slack.
+- Set the config for your website in the `store/index.ts` file, add the urls you want to test and set a baseline score for different urls based on devices, set alert config for email and slack.
 Sample config below to use as a reference.
-3. Start the server : `npm run build` and `node dist/index.js`.
+- Start the server : `npm run build` and `node dist/index.js`.

+### Triggering tests

-4. GET `/api/trigger/{id}` to trigger the performance tests, once the performance tests are done you will receive reports on your alertConfigs like email and slack channel.
+GET `/api/trigger?apiKey=<your_api_key>` to trigger the performance tests, after completion of report you receive reports on your alertConfigs like email and slack channel.

+### Status Updates

+### Realtime

+Get realtime update on status by establishing a socket connection with the server, by first initiating a socket connection request to `/socket.io` endpoint and then emitting a `join` event with body as `{"clientId" : "your_api_key"}`, this will give realtime updates as your workflow goes through different processing.

+### Polling

+GET `/api/status?apiKey=<your_api_key>` to poll for status of the running tests.

 ## Defaults